 NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (NIH Guidelines) provide the standard for oversight of research involving genetic engineering and gene therapy.
-NIH Guidelines are promulgated by the NIH Office of Science Policy (OSP) and call for local oversight at the research site by institutional biosafety committees (IBCs) that report to the NIH OSP.
+The NIH Office of Science Policy (OSP) promulgates the NIH Guidelines and calls for local oversight at the research site by institutional biosafety committees (IBCs) reporting to the NIH OSP.

-IBCs are comprised of at least 5 members, including at least 2 unaffiliated community members, that collectively possess the expertise to assess the risks associated with the proposed research which may include preclinical, clinical or non-clinical research.
+IBCs are comprised of at least five members, including at least two unaffiliated community members.
+Together, they collectively possess the expertise to assess the risks associated with the proposed research which may include preclinical, clinical, or non-clinical research.

-IBC review involves assessing the risks associated with the genetically modified investigational product as well as the adequacy of a facility’s safety practices and training intended for use of the investigational product at the site.
+IBC review involves assessing the risks associated with the genetically modified investigational product, as well as the adequacy of a facility’s safety practices and training intended for use of the investigational product at the site.